tamilzh2018/kode-kloud-test/Docker Kode Kloud Test.md

   `docker commit ubuntu_latest media:devops`

 # Q4: Docker EXEC Operations
+One of the Nautilus DevOps team members was working to configure services on a kkloud container that is running on App Server 3 in Stratos Datacenter.
+Due to some personal work he is on PTO for the rest of the week, but we need to finish his pending work ASAP.
+Please complete the remaining work as per details given below:

+a.
+Install apache2 in kkloud container using apt that is running on App Server 3 in Stratos Datacenter.

+b.
+Configure Apache to listen on port 3004 instead of default http port.
+Do not bind it to listen on specific IP or hostname only, i.e it should listen on localhost, 127.0.0.1, container ip, etc.

+c.
+Make sure Apache service is up and running inside the container.
+Keep the container in running state at the end
+Ans:

+ 1  apt update
+    2  apt install apache2
+    3  sed -i 's/^Listen 80$/Listen 3004/' /etc/apache2/ports.conf
+    4  srevice apache2 restart
+    5  service apache2 restart
+    * Restarting Apache httpd web server apache2                                                                                                                    AH00558: apache2: Could not reliably determine the server's fully qualified domain name, using 172.12.0.2.
+Set the 'ServerName' directive globally to suppress this message

+    6  echo "ServerName localhost" > /etc/apache2/conf-available/servername.conf
+    7  a2enconf servername
+    8  service apache2 restart
+    9  netstat -tuln | grep 3004
+   10  ss -tuln | grep 3004
+   11  apt install netstat
+   12  apt install -y net-tools
+   13  netstat -tuln | grep 3004
 # Q5: Write a Docker File
+As per recent requirements shared by the Nautilus application development team, they need custom images created for one of their projects.
+Several of the initial testing requirements are already been shared with DevOps team.
+Therefore, create a docker file /opt/docker/Dockerfile (please keep D capital of Dockerfile) on App server 2 in Stratos DC and configure to build an image with the following requirements:

+a.
+Use ubuntu:24.04 as the base image.

+b.
+Install apache2 and configure it to work on 6400 port. (do not update any other Apache configuration settings like document root etc).
+Ans:
+# Use Ubuntu 24.04 base image
+FROM ubuntu:24.04

+# Prevent interactive prompts during package installation
+ENV DEBIAN_FRONTEND=noninteractive

+# Install apache2
+RUN apt-get update && \
+    apt-get install -y apache2 && \
+    apt-get clean

+# Change Apache to listen on port 6400
+RUN sed -i 's/^Listen 80$/Listen 6400/' /etc/apache2/ports.conf

+# Expose port 6400
+EXPOSE 6400

+# Start Apache in foreground
+CMD ["/usr/sbin/apache2ctl", "-D", "FOREGROUND"]

 **Level 3**
 # Q1 Create a Docker Network
+The Nautilus DevOps team needs to set up several docker environments for different applications.
+One of the team members has been assigned a ticket where he has been asked to create some docker networks to be used later.
+Complete the task based on the following ticket description:

+a.
+Create a docker network named as beta on App Server 1 in Stratos DC.

+b.
+Configure it to use bridge drivers.

+c.
+Set it to use subnet 172.28.0.0/24 and iprange 172.28.0.0/24.
+Ans:
+docker network create \
+  --driver bridge \
+  --subnet 172.28.0.0/24 \
+  --ip-range 172.28.0.0/24 \
+  beta
+# Verify the Network:
+docker network inspect beta

 # Q2 Docker Volumes Mapping
+The Nautilus DevOps team is testing applications containerization, which is supposed to be migrated on docker container-based environments soon.
+In today's stand-up meeting one of the team members has been assigned a task to create and test a docker container with certain requirements.
+Below are more details:

+a.
+On App Server  1 in Stratos DC pull nginx image (preferably latest tag but others should work too).

+b.
+Create a new container with name demo from the image you just pulled.

+c.
+Map the host volume /opt/sysops with container volume /tmp.
+There is an sample.txt file present on same server under /tmp; copy that file to /opt/sysops.
+Also please keep the container in running state.
+Ans:

+### 1️⃣ Pull the NGINX image

+docker pull nginx:latest

+You can also use:

+docker pull nginx

+### 2️⃣ Create the host directory `/opt/sysops` (if it doesn’t exist)

+mkdir -p /opt/sysops

+### 3️⃣ Copy the file `sample.txt` to `/opt/sysops`

+cp /tmp/sample.txt /opt/sysops/

+You can verify:
+ls -l /opt/sysops/

+### 4️⃣ Run the container with volume mounted

+docker run -d \
+  --name demo \
+  -v /opt/sysops:/tmp \
+  nginx

+Explanation:

+* `-d`: run in detached mode (keeps it running)
+* `--name demo`: name the container
+* `-v /opt/sysops:/tmp`: mount host `/opt/sysops` to container’s `/tmp`

+### 5️⃣ ✅ Verify Container and File

+#### Check if the container is running:

+docker ps

+You should see a container named `demo` running.

+#### Check if the file is visible inside the container:

+docker exec demo ls /tmp

+Expected output:

+sample.txt

 # Q3 Docker Ports Mapping
 # Q4 Save, Load and Transfer Docker Image
 # Q5 Write a Docker Compose File